SamuelSwartzberg/blog/posts/2017-07-12-argument-against-organ-sale.md

-title|No one should have to sell their Organs date|12.07.2017 abstract|The prohibition of the sale of organs is good, but only due to the structural problems capitalism creates. arguments|noargs
+title|No One Should Have to Sell Their Organs date|12.07.2017 abstract|The prohibition of the sale of organs is good, but only due to the structural problems capitalism creates. arguments|noargs